If you love Christchurch, enrol to vote so you can have a say on the people elected in our local body election.

 Ratepayer electors

 If you are on the electoral roll in one area and pay rates on a property in another area, you may be eligible for enrolment on the non-resident ratepayer roll.
-This qualifies you to vote more than once in the local elections.
+This allows you to vote more than once in the local elections.

 You may be eligible as a non-resident ratepayer elector in Christchurch City Council if both of these apply: